-Understanding Common Reasons for Visa Rejection
+Understanding Common Reasons for eTA Rejection

 - Incomplete or Incorrect Documentation:Missing, outdated, or inaccurate documents are a leading cause of rejection.
 For instance, failing to provide a valid passport, proof of accommodation, or a detailed travel itinerary can raise red flags.